soteris/starter-academic-personal-website/content/event/ndss18/index.md

 {{< youtube 9TFAYgUcsk8 >}}

-> :trophy: Distinguished Paper Award.
+> :trophy: Our paper received a distinguished paper award.

-> :checkered_flag: Finalist at the Cybersecurity Awareness Worldwide (CSAW) applied research competition.
+> :checkered_flag: Our paper was a finalist at the Cybersecurity Awareness Worldwide (CSAW) applied research competition.

 > {{< cite page="/publication/tuncay-resolving-2018" view="4" >}}